CALIFORNIA FISHING GUIDE

 Chinook Salmon fishing picks up in the Bodega Bay area in July and August.
 Many bay area anglers like to

-catching some great Salmon averaging from 8 to 10 pounds.
-Fall run Chinook Salmon migrate upstream
+some great Salmon averaging from 8 to 10 pounds.
+Fall run Chinook Salmon migrate upstream as adults

-as adults from July through December and spawn from October through December.
-Spring run Chinook
+from July through December and spawn from October through December.
+Spring run Chinook Salmon

 September Fishing in California